kinjaljoshi/ai_doc_processing/README.md

-# Process pdf and other documents as images using Gemma 3 to produce summayr
+# Process pdf and other documents as images using Gemma 3 to produce summary